-Don't get left out in the cold - IT teams risk getting left behind if they don't adapt to the way lines of business are selecting their own SaaS solutions.
+Don't get left out in the cold - IT teams risk getting left behind if they don't adapt to the way lines of business units are selecting their own SaaS solutions.
 A ‘Shadow IT’ perspective isn’t helpful to understanding, or benefiting from, this trend.
-Labelling these decisions as ‘bad’ can leave you tilting at windmills whilst opportunities for IT innovation pass you by.
+Labeling these decisions as ‘bad’ can leave you tilting at windmills whilst opportunities for IT innovation pass you by.

 Successful outcomes start with IT and line-of-business partnership

 The genesis of Trelica was our experience in a previous start-up – an early enterprise SaaS vendor in the corporate sustainability space.
 We implemented enterprise SaaS solutions for hundreds of large multinationals and, to be frank, the value each customer got was variable.
-The successful client relationships we had involved selling to subject matter experts / the business owners, but in close collaboration with central IT.
+The successful client relationships we had involved selling to subject matter experts / the business unit leaders, but in close collaboration with central IT.
 It’s all about the right mix of end user input and IT expertise.

 Our foundational concept for Trelica was that IT and ‘the business’ need to partner and share responsibility for technology decisions if an organization is to balance the risks and opportunities of SaaS.
 Let’s not get into why ‘the business’ is so commonly considered to be distinct from the IT team, which is of course a central function within ‘the business’!